Cross Training Fitness Components

 Strong muscles also help the body to overcome external forces (for example: if a dogs leg slips on a wet surface their muscles contract in an attempt to counter the force; if the muscles are strong enough they are able to prevent the limb from slipping further but if the muscles are not strong enough then the limb tends to slip – predisposing the muscle, tendons, and joint to injury).

 Body awareness is your dogs ability to determine where their body is, specifically each individual limb in relation to the rest of the body, without having to look.
 Body awareness is a learned skill – your dogs brain and body must develop this sense of self which requires a high degree of concentration and focus and is therefore very mentally stimulating for dogs.
 Increased body awareness helps to develop proper coordination and prevent the likelihood of accidental injuries.
-Most dogs actually have very little idea that they even have a backend, let alone that they can move their limbs independently of each other!
+Most dogs actually have very little awareness of their backend, let alone that they can move their limbs independently of each other!

 Endurance training brings us back to the basics of doggy fitness and can be a great way to physically exhaust your dog.
 The main benefits of endurance training include increasing the efficiency of the heart and lungs, while helping to maintain a healthy body weight.